Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

 ## Preliminary
-  Its time to put our results together to find the good insights that can be interesting for our futur report 1 Handanhal and Misra (2014).
+  Its time to put our results together to find the good insights that can be interesting for our futur report

+  Woodland Charlotte Bag is in A Class and has the most increase in sale from 2020 to 2021 in comparision to others.
+That means it was ordered more than others in 2021.
+1 Handanhal and Misra (2014).
 ABC Analysis for Inventory Management: Bridging the Gap between Research and Classroom.